Course - General Chemistry - TMT4110

 TMT4110 - General Chemistry

-Examination arrangement: Written examination
+Examination arrangement: School exam

 Learning methods and activities

 Lectures, exercises and laboratory work.
 2/3 of the written exercises have to be passed in order to take the final exam.
 All laboratory exercises must be performed satisfactorily.
 Up to two midterm exam(s) will be given where one must be passed in order to take the final exam.
 The exam may include topics that have been treated in the laboratory course.
 The assessment in the course is based on a final written exam.

 - Laboratory couse